-In last week’s blog we asked how you think a member of your sales team would respond if a prospective client said, “There are many others who do the same thing as you but at a lower price.”
+In a recent article I asked how you think a member of your sales team would respond if a prospective client said, “There are many others who do the same thing as you but at a lower price.”

 When justifying the cost of energy efficiency upgrades, it’s only logical to emphasize the economic benefits of reduced energy consumption.
 But in many situations, saving energy is not enough to get a yes.
 It simply isn’t a high enough priority for many building owners.
 Considering most energy efficiency upgrades are capital-intensive, building owners often opt to invest their capital in operational improvements.
 The results are more visible, and in many cases with shorter payback periods.